LESTRAT21/TEMP-bank-payment/account_payment_order/readme/DESCRIPTION.rst

-This module adds support for payment orders and debit orders.
+This module allow users to create payment orders and debit orders.
+These orders are indeed structured files including the requisite informations for your bank to pay or to withdraw from your bank account.